[Stakeholder] Europe & Africa - rebuilding the future

 This seminar intends to open up a conversation with our colleagues of the European and African liberal parties to discuss the main challenges of our relations with Africa, ahead the EU-AU summit in 2021.

-The panel that I have the pleasure to host will focus on how gender inequalities affect human development and the need to foster women and girl's empowerment in the continent.
+One of the panels that Renew Europe has the pleasure to host pleasure to host will focus on how gender inequalities affect human development and the need to foster women and girl's empowerment in the continent.

 Ending all discrimination against women and girls is not only a fundamental right, it is critical to build the future of our sustainable societies.
 Empowering women and girls benefits economic growth, social progress and human development.